-És un cap de pardals; un no se'n pot refiar.
+És un cap de pardals; no te'n pots fiar.

 He's a scatterbrain; you can't rely on him.

 We should mention too that there is another group of Catalan verbs that require de before their complements, and that are translated in English by transitive verbs.
 In these cases, en is translated simply by a pronoun.
 Examples: